kgdunn/pid-book/univariate-review/univariate-review.rst

 - :math:`x` is the variable of interest
 - :math:`p(x)` is the probability of obtaining that value of :math:`x`
 - :math:`\mu` is the population average for variable :math:`x`
-- :math:`\sigma` is the population standard deviation for variable :math:`x`, and is a positive quantity.
+- :math:`\sigma` is the population standard deviation for variable :math:`x`, and is always a positive quantity.

 #.
 What is the maximum value of :math:`p(x)` and where does it occur, using the formula above?
 #.
 What happens to the shape of :math:`p(x)` as :math:`\sigma` gets larger ?